Couleslaw/Project-L/docs/FunctionDocs/index.md

   - The first player has the first column, the second player has the second column, etc.
   - The column of the current player (Karel) is **highlighted**.
 - Lastly, there is a column with the number of pieces left in the shared reserve.

-- E.g. NEAT has 3 `L2` pieces, Karel has 1, Alice has 0 and there are 8 left in the shared reserve.
+For example, NEAT has 3 `L2` pieces, Karel has 1, Alice has 0 and there are 8 left in the shared reserve.

 {% include tip.html content="
 The name and piece column of the current player are **highlighted**.